 Fitbit's Versa 3 and Sense watches ushered in PurePulse 2.0, which aims to improve the performance of that sensor technology.
 It's achieving that by increasing the number of light transmitters and receivers that are used to get that data.
 It means that Fitbit can now use 6 independent optical channels across a larger surface area to improve the reliability of the data.

 Dr. Shelten Yuen, vice president of research at Fitbit says that the improved setup yields an average signal to noise ratio increase of 56% for running exercises.

 Wrist movement or motion is one of the biggest obstacles to providing an accurate reading.
 Fitbit thinks it's devised a way to improve performance when that becomes a factor.

 Like with any optical heart rate solution, Fitbit's PurePulse technology is solid but not without its issues.

-Fluctuating between high heart rate and low heart rate during interval training can often prove to be problematic for the heart rate monitor to keep up with.
-As we say though, Fitbit's trackers aren't alone in this problem.
+When fluctuating between high heart rate and low heart rate during interval training can often prove to be problematic for an optical heart rate monitor to keep up with.
+However, this is a problem shared by all optical sensors.

 If you sense your Fitbit device isn't quite tracking your heart rate correctly, there are a couple of things to keep in mind.